Ecwid/ecwid-api-docs/includes/_orders.md

 #### OrderItem
 Field | Type |  Description
 --------- | -----------| -----------
 id | number | Order item ID.
-Can be used to access product item in orders. productId | number | Store product ID categoryId |  number  | ID of the category this product belongs to.
+Can be used to address the item in the order, e.g. to manage ordered items. productId | number | Store product ID categoryId |  number  | ID of the category this product belongs to.
 If the product belongs to many categories, categoryID will return the ID of the default product category.
 If the product doesn't belong to any category, `0` is returned price | number | Price of ordered item in the cart